ASAP Bari

-Jabari Shelton (born December 23, 1991), better known as ASAP Bari (stylized as A$AP Bari) or Young Lord, is an American streetwear designer and entrepreneur.
+Jabari Shelton (born December 23, 1991), better known as ASAP Bari (stylized as A$AP Bari) or Young Lord, is an American fashion designer and entrepreneur.
 He is known as a co-founder of the New York hip-hop collective ASAP Mob, which he formed in 2006 alongside ASAP Yams, ASAP Kham, and ASAP Illz.
 He was also a co-founder of the streetwear clothing label Vlone, before being ousted in October 2022.

 Career

 ASAP Mob

 In 2006, Shelton founded the rap collective ASAP Mob alongside ASAP Yams, ASAP Kham, and ASAP Illz.
 Shelton does not contribute to the Mob as a musical artist (rap or produce) but handles the creative functions and networks with other individuals for the collective.
 Shelton was the one who allegedly introduced rapper ASAP Rocky to ASAP Yams.
 While establishing himself, his influences in the rap industry were Sean Combs and Dame Dash, two fellow Harlemites.